Defense Ministry: Azerbaijan Army positions in the Kalbajar direction were subjected to fire

 AzerTAg.az

-On May 14, at 11:30, the Armenian armed forces units from the positions in the direction of Yukhari Shorzha settlement of the Basarkechar region of the state border using small arms subjected to fire the Azerbaijan Army positions in the direction of Zaylik settlement of the Kalbajar district, Azerbaijan’s Defense Ministry told AZERTAC.
+On May 20, in the evening, the Armenian armed forces units from the positions in the direction of Ashaghi Shorzha of the Basarkechar region of the state border subjected to fire the Azerbaijan Army positions in the direction of Yellija settlement of the Kalbajar district, Azerbaijan’s Defense Ministry told AZERTAC.

 © Content from this site must be hyperlinked when used.